pramitgaha21/etcher/README.md

 ./deploy.sh # Deploys all the canisters
 ```

+### Ordinal Server
+You can access the Ordinal server at http://localhost:8080

 ### Known Issues
 - After the timer hits for Rune's reveal transaction while requesting the `Utxos`, The Canister might panic due to Bitcoin's canister not being fully synced.
 This will cause the reveal transaction to be submitted on the next timer interval